-State TV: Iran reaches deals to release prisoners; US denies
+US denies Iran’s claims of prisoner, cash swap; UK downplays

 “I think she’s been treated in the most abusive, tortuous way,” Raab said.
 “I think it amounts to torture the way she’s been treated and there is a very clear, unequivocal obligation on the Iranians to release her and all of those who are being held as leverage immediately and without condition.”

+As the negotiations continue, Iranian negotiators there have offered encouraging comments, while state TV quoted anonymous sources striking maximalist positions.
+That even saw Abbas Araghchi, the Iranian deputy foreign minister leading the talks, offer a rebuke on Twitter last week to Iranian state television’s English-language arm, Press TV.

+“I don’t know who the ‘informed source’ of Press TV in Vienna is, but s/he is certainly not ‘informed,’” Araghchi wrote.

-Gambrell and DeBre reported from Dubai, United Arab Emirates.
-Associated Press writers Danika Kirka in London and Matthew Lee in Washington contributed to this report.
+Associated Press writers Amir Vahdat in Tehran, Iran; Danika Kirka in London and Matthew Lee in Washington contributed to this report.